 I hope that the above post has helped you to understand the main situations in which adjectives go before nouns in Spanish.
 Use that knowledge to impress Spanish speakers by showing them that you know when to use adjectives both before and after the noun.

-If you wish to discuss this topic further or Spanish generally feel free to get in contact.
-See my contact me page for my current details.
+If you wish to discuss this topic further or wish to do Spanish tuition with me feel free to get in contact using the Contact Form below.

 Alternatively if you wish to discuss doing Spanish tuition with me get in contact or visit my foreign language tuition page.